fredderks/Advent_of_Code/README.md

-# Advent_of_Code
+# Advent of Code
-My personal entries for the Advent of Code competition - Python
+My personal entries for the Advent of Code competition All entries are done in Python 3